 public interface PriorityOrdered extends Ordered

-This is primarily a special-purpose interface, used within the framework
+This is primarily a special-purpose interface, used for objects

-itself for objects where it is particularly important to recognize
+where it is particularly important to determine 'prioritized'

-prioritized objects first, potentially without even obtaining the
+objects first, without even obtaining the remaining objects.

-remaining objects.
-A typical example: prioritized post-processors in a Spring
+A typical example: Prioritized post-processors in a Spring